AllanNiwagaba/UgandaCoffeeExports/README.md

 ## Export Destinations

-  - Europe received the largest share of Uganda’s coffee exports (64.24% of total volume), followed by Africa (18.2%) and Asia (12.59%) of the total export volumes
+  - Europe is the largest market (64.24% of total volume), followed by Africa (18.2%) and Asia (12.59%) of the total export volumes

      #### Europe